bgoonz/docs-collection/github/get-started/getting-started-with-git/index.md

 ---
 title: Getting started with Git
-intro: 'Set up Git, a distributed version control system, to manage your {% data variables.product.product_name %} repositories from your computer.'
+intro: "Set up Git, a distributed version control system, to manage your {% data variables.product.product_name %} repositories from your computer."
 redirect_from:
   - /articles/getting-started-with-git-and-github
   - /github/using-git/getting-started-with-git-and-github